kuznetckiy/Geoscan_Lite_eng/catapult.rst

    Installation of supports

-3) Attach the middle part to front part of the launcher.
+3) Attach the middle part of the launcher.

 .. figure:: _static/_images/catapult2.png
    :align: center